Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 	# Fixed
 	1. Fix the bug that uxMove function is not work at inner table by change the target -- finished
+	2. Fix the bug that uxMove should work at every page not specific page -- finished
 ---
 	## 2023.08.30		version 0.2.3 -- Announce-build
 	-- Function enhancement